Because Everybody’s not a Web Designer many people, including your customers, resort to Social Media.

-With its 800 million users, Facebook has become the world’s meeting place.
+With its 1.9 Billion Monthly Users, Facebook has become the world’s meeting place.

 But, while everyone knows about Facebook and some small and medium size businesses have taken the first step by creating a business page, many are still challenged by how to maximize Facebook’s potential to build brand loyalty and drive revenues higher.

 They know that Fortune 500 firms, like Coca-Cola and McDonald’s, attract millions of Facebook fans, but beyond posting a status update or asking people to Like them on this mother of all social media, they are confused and frustrated as to how to make the most of this 21st Century marketing phenomenon.